 If the court grants the Writ of Restitution, the sheriff’s department or appropriate law enforcement officer for your county will help you remove the tenant from the premises.

 Contact the county sheriff’s office to arrange the tenant’s physical removal from your rental property if needed.

 - The complaint in Forcible Entry and Detainer (JDF-99) – If the tenant fails to respond to the Notice to Quit or Demand Compliance (JDF 101) within the timeframe stated, the landlord can file a complaint with the court to officially begin the eviction process.

 - Court Summons: Eviction/Forcible Entry and Detainer (CRCCP Form 1A) – This form is filed in conjunction with the Complaint.
 It lets the tenant know the date of the official hearing in court and provides instructions for them to either deny or comply with the claims made in the Complaint.

 - Affidavit of Service (JDF 98) – This form proves that all necessary documents have been served to the tenant.
 It should be filed with the clerk on the court date or earlier.

 - Motion for Entry of Judgment (JDF 104) – The landlord files this form to ask the court to enter a default judgment against the tenant based on the tenant’s failure to respond to the complaint.

 - Writ of Restitution (JDF 103) – Filed by the landlord to have the local sheriff forcibly remove a tenant if the tenant fails to vacate the premises per the judgment.

 - Answer Form – The tenant can use this form as an opportunity to deny the charges that the landlord has made against them before the first hearing.
-If the Answer Form is filed after the initial hearing, a follow-up hearing may occur.
+A follow-up hearing may occur if the Answer Form is filed after the initial hearing.

 - Order (JDF 107) – This is a document issued by the court that informs the landlord and tenant of the judgments entered regarding the eviction proceeding.